 How does your teacher feel about his/her students?
 How do you know?

 This is something else that I think is imperative to building a community of respect and love in your classroom.
 Your students need to KNOW how you feel about them.
 Reading their responses made me cry.
-Here they are, and below are some of my favorites… Sigh… they are ALL my favorites
+Below are some of my favorites… Sigh… they are ALL my favorites

 - She absolutely loves every student.
 She doesn’t show favorites and tries for everyone to be included in everything.
 Sometimes she shows some tough love, but its only because she cares about you and your education.
 I have HIGH expectations of all of my children.
 When some of them aren’t meeting them I have to have a conversation of support and remind them of those expectations (I do this outside of class, and one on one) That is probably the “tough love” this kiddo is talking about